Wondering why everyone just keeps blabbing on about the need for travel insurance?

 - Delayed, damaged, or stolen gear or bags

-Sounds good.
-Though, in my opinion, not all of these are equally important!
+Sounds good, right?
+If you ask me, though, not all of these are equally important!

-For me, the real reason to get travel insurance is for those really big travel nightmares — but the other extras are of course also very nice to have.
+For me, the real reason to get travel insurance is for those big emergencies — but the other extras are of course also nice to have.

 What isn’t covered by travel insurance?